DCAS1995/DockerProject/README.md

 #### This needs to be done this way as all that depend on java will build on this model
 docker build ubuntu:v2_java .

+## Execute the commands from within the corresponding folders

 ## Jenkins
 docker build -t ubuntu:v3_jenkins .